Character (arts): Round vs. flat

 Stock characters are usually one-dimensional and thin.
 Mary Sues are characters that usually appear in fan fiction which are virtually devoid of flaws, and are therefore considered flat characters.

-Another type of flat character is a "walk-on," a term used by Seymour Chatman for characters that are not fully delineated and individualized; rather they are part of the background or the setting of the narrative.
+Another type of flat character is a "walk-on", a term used by Seymour Chatman for characters that are not fully delineated and individualized; rather they are part of the background or the setting of the narrative.

 Dynamic vs. static

 Dynamic characters are those that change over the course of the story, while static characters remain the same throughout.
 An example of a popular dynamic character in literature is Ebenezer Scrooge, the protagonist of A Christmas Carol by Charles Dickens.
-At the start of the story, he is a bitter miser, but by the end of the tale, he transforms into a kind-hearted, generous man.
+At the start of the story, he is a bitter miser, but by the end of the tale, he transforms into a kindhearted, generous man.

 Regular, recurring and guest characters

 In television, a regular, main or ongoing character is a character who appears in all or a majority of episodes, or in a significant chain of episodes of the series.
 Regular characters may be both core and secondary ones.

 A recurring character or supporting character often and frequently appears from time to time during the series' run.
 Recurring characters often play major roles in more than one episode, sometimes being the main focus.

 A guest or minor character is one who acts only in a few episodes or scenes.
 Unlike regular characters, the guest ones do not need to be carefully incorporated into the storyline with all its ramifications: they create a piece of drama and then disappear without consequences to the narrative structure, unlike core characters, for which any significant conflict must be traced during a considerable time, which is often seen as an unjustified waste of resources.
 There may also be a continuing or recurring guest character.
 Sometimes a guest or minor character may gain unanticipated popularity and turn into a regular or main one; this is known as a breakout character.